Bethlehem Christmas: Christians celebrate Midnight Mass

 About 120,000 visitors are in the Palestinian West Bank town, 30% up on last year, officials said.

-Meanwhile in the Vatican, Pope Benedict XVI celebrated Christmas Eve Mass at St Peter's Basilica.'Superficial state'
+Meanwhile in the Vatican, Pope Benedict XVI celebrated Christmas Eve Mass at St Peter's Basilica.

 The Latin Patriarch of Jerusalem, Fuad Twal, travelled from Jerusalem to Bethlehem to lead the Midnight Mass.